Best of Brick

 One way to get around some of those pricey barriers is to opt for a co-living situation.
 Co-living offers residents a room in a furnished, fully equipped apartment with utilities and other amenities for one, all-inclusive price.
 For the full scoop, check out Brick Underground’s guide to co-living options in NYC.

 Buyers: Even if your finances are in tip-top shape, buying a co-op means you'll have to get past a co-op board first—and board requirements go way beyond finances.
 For an overview on everything you need to know as a first-time buyer, consult Brick Underground's "How to buy a NYC apartment."
-As a result of the pandemic, co-op board interviews are now done remotely and many boards prefer it this way.
+As a result of the pandemic, many co-op board interviews are now done remotely and many boards prefer it this way.
 Find a quiet, well-lit place to do the interview, and try to reduce interruptions.
 For some real-life examples of co-op board interviews, check out Brick’s series on the topic.
+And check out Brick's guide to acing the interview by knowing what to expect.

 3. Brokers charge fees in New York